sramteke171/python-oop-practice/README.md

 # Python OOP Practice

-Use these prompts to practice writing classes in JavaScript.
+Use these prompts to practice writing classes in Python.

 ## Prerequisites